cuba-platform/frontend/CONTRIBUTING.md

 2. Commit your work and push your branch.
 Usually one issue = one commit, but you may want to split the changes into several commits to make review easier (for example, you may want to make separate commits for changing documentation sources and updating generated documentation).

 3. Create a Pull Request and add reviewers.
+You need to get at least 1 approval before you can merge your request.
+If you have some code comments from reviewers you need to fix that (point 4).
+After that, you need to press "resolve conversation" button and re-request review.

 4. You may need to make some changes after Peer Review.
 Since every commit will affect changelog, it's best to squash the changes into your initial commit(s), for example by using [fixup and autosquash](https://stackoverflow.com/a/3828861) and force-pushing your feature branch.
 Force-pushing is only allowed for your own feature-branches, never force-push master or release branches.

+5. Merge your PR with "Rebase and merge" button and delete source branch after that.